protonemedia/laravel-cross-eloquent-search/README.md

 ### Getting results without searching

-You call the `get` method without a term or with an empty term.
+You call the `search` method without a term or with an empty term.
 In this case, you can discard the second argument of the `add` method.
 With the `orderBy` method, you can set the column to sort by (previously the third argument):

 ```php
 Search::add(Post::class)